MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

 Specifically, it asks for identifiers made up of letters, numbers, and underscores; but with at least one letter; and not starting with a number.
 It then suggests the "Extended Backus-Naur Form (EBNF) notation" of `('_')* ( letter ) ( letter | '_' | digit )**`, which would not match `_123e` although this matches the rules given above.

+Letters in CellML 1.1 identifiers can only be from the [simple ASCII set](https://en.wikipedia.org/wiki/ASCII#Printable_characters): letters such as ç or ê are not included.

 ## Real numbers

 CellML 1.1 does not define a notation for real numbers, but presumably this should be something compatible with the MathML `real` number type.